 You put some type of material into the toilet to ‘compost’ your waste.
 I have heard anything from sawdust to coconut husk fibre being used.
 Even coffee grounds!!
 If you own a composting toilet you will need to find a material that you like, as this can be a rather personal thing.

-The major downside of composting toilets is the fact they cost anywhere from five to seven times that of a cassette toilet (what is commonly found in a narrowboat).
-Not as crazy as an incinerating version but still costly for what it is.
+Another major downside of composting toilets is the fact they cost anywhere from five to seven times that of a cassette toilet (what is commonly found on a narrowboat).
+Not as crazy as an incinerating version, but still costly for what it is.

 The way around this would be to make your own DIY composting toilet, but only a small percentage of people would realistically be comfortable doing this.

-Some people have also found it hard to get hold of a good composting material with a low cost.
+Some people have also found it hard to get hold of a good composting material at a low cost.

-When done right, this does offer a convenient option with little to no smell.
+If you are able to fully compost your toilet waste, this does offer a natural option with little to no smell.

 So, which toilet is best for a narrowboat?